LukeWood/keras-genetic/README.md

 ## Quickstart

-For now, the [MNIST Example](examples/mnist/mnist.py) serves as the Quickstart guide.
+For now, the [Cartpole Example](examples/cartpole/cartpole.py) serves as the Quickstart guide.

 ## Roadmap